darinz/DL/02_Neural_Network/01_perceptrons.md

 - **Backpropagation** (efficient training of deep networks)
 - **Modern neural networks** (CNNs, RNNs, transformers)

 The perceptron's simplicity makes it an ideal starting point for learning about neural networks, while its limitations motivate the development of more sophisticated architectures.

+> **Keep exploring!**
+> Try implementing your own perceptron, experiment with different datasets, and move on to multi-layer networks to unlock the full power of deep learning.